Vyral/base-template/_posts/2020-01-09-what-the-real-estate-market-will-do-in-2020.md

 It’s a great time to buy a home when you consider how low the interest rates are; if you need pre-approval, contact us and we can get you set up with a lender.
 Sellers: take advantage of what will be the seventh year of a strong seller’s market.&nbsp;

-If you would like to get an evaluation on your home, give me a call or reach out to anyone at the Roth Team.
+If you would like to get a valuation on your home, give me a call or reach out to anyone at the Roth Team.
 We’d be happy to help you.